A Letter from our President & CEO Regarding COVID-19

 Mark Anderson | March 23, 2020

-Note: In response to COVID-19, our offices in St. Louis will be closed at least through April 22.
+Note: In response to COVID-19, our offices in St. Louis will be closed indefinitely pending the recommendations of health and local government officials.
 Please do contact us via email or phone, in lieu of visiting.

 Let us acknowledge that it has been stressful these past few weeks as we all have responded, both professionally and personally, to daily concerns related to COVID-19 (Coronavirus).
 Many of you know my dear 88-year-old mother lives in a senior care facility in Peoria, IL.
 My sister had been visiting her twice a day to assist her during meals.
 I was hoping to visit her last week, but alas, like so many of your stories, this is not happening, at least for now.
 The human connection we long for during this crisis is palpable.
 Thankfully, technology enables us to meet virtually!